alexxiang007/pyatom/README.rst

 Note
 ============
-This repository is forked from https://github.com/pyatom/pyatom, and changes have been made to get compatible in Python 3.
+This repository is forked from https://github.com/pyatom/pyatom, and changes have been made to get atomac compatible in Python 3.

 To  install,
 git clone https://github.com/alexxiang007/pyatom.git